 How the ARPC was Established

-The APRC was created in July 2011 based on the recommendation of the Strategic Planning Resource Strategies Task Force and via a charge from Charles D. Leffler, Vice Chancellor for Finance and Business.
+The APRC was created in July 2011 based on the recommendation of the Strategic Planning Resource Strategies Task Force and via a charge from Charles D. Leffler, Vice Chancellor for Finance and Administration.

 Read the Committee Charge.